THE PERFORMER

 Why This Pattern Exists

-The Performer pattern emerges when identity becomes tied to external validation.
+The Performer pattern often emerges when identity becomes tied to external validation.

-The equation formed: Visible Success = Worth + Belonging
+The equation the Performer often carries: Visible Success = Worth + Belonging

-And in many contexts, it is true.
+And in many contexts, it is accurate.
 Presentation does matter.
 First impressions do count.

 Performer + Guardian